raspberrypilearning/getting-started-with-guis/en/step_2.md

 --- /task ---

 --- task ---
-Add a line of code at the top of your file to import the `App` class from the `guizero` module:
+Add this code to your file.
+This will allow you to check that everything is set up correctly.

 --- code ---
 ---